 My library card is nearly worn out from use.

 Mel Brooks, Tim Burton, Wim Wender, Jiri Trnka, Jan Švankmajer, The Brothers Quay, The City of Lost Children, Hedwig and the Angry Inch, Harold and Maude, anything Fellini, Jodorowsky, Sid & Marty Krofft, Woody Allen, Barbarella, Barefoot In The Park, The Swimmer, The Littlest Outlaw, all 1950’s classic Hollywood and bad alien B movies from the same era.
 Flash Gordon, Better Off Dead, Dead Alive, Russ Meyer, Being John Malkovich, Spirited Away, Krull, Sixteen Candles, Slap Shot, Trog, Raising Arizona, Blade Runner, the Adventures of Baron Munchausen.
 I am also particularly fond of Foreign films and Documentaries.

 I’ve given up watching tv, but my true loves are:

-The Mighty Boosh, Manimal, Brit Coms, Mad Men, Slim Goodbody, the Monkees, the Young Ones, Bod, Flight of the Conchords, and the 1960's Batman television series with Adam West (the art direction is mental!)
+The Mighty Boosh, Manimal, Brit Coms, Mad Men, Slim Goodbody, the Monkees, the Young Ones, Bod, Flight of the Conchords, Black Mirror, and the 1960's Batman television series with Adam West (the art direction is mental!)

 I despise reality tv with the notable exceptions of Project Runway and So You Think You Can Dance, so there, I said it!
 No wait, dammit.
 I forgot Top Chef... and Chopped...
 Masterchef...
 Oh yeah and FaceOff on SciFi...